-Whether an intrusive Animal is located within a house or building, it is best to speak to a pest control specialist to take care of the situation.
+Whether an intrusive animal is located within a house or building, it is best to speak to a pest control specialist to take care of the situation.

 They are one of the most troublesome animals to deal with.
 They construct their dens in secluded spaces such as hollow trees, burrows, and rock crevices and occasionally within a garage or loft.
 They are frequently attracted onto a property by garbage or food and once indoors; they can cause extensive property damage and spread diseases such as rabies to humans.
 Homeowners can help stop attracting raccoons by keeping their garbage protected but due to their difficult temperament, an experienced professional should be contacted to deal with a raccoon infestation.

-The Last nuisance animal to watch out for in the winter is the tree squirrel.
+The last nuisance animal to watch out for in the winter is the tree squirrel.
 These squirrels can be found through the U.S. and may differ slightly in color and size based upon the species.
-They typically build nests in trees and once the temperature drops, they seem to basements and attics for warmth.
+They typically build nests in trees and once the temperature drops, they seem to get into basements and attics for warmth.
 Squirrels have the potential to cause extensive property damage by chewing on electrical cables, telephone lines, and drywall.
 Homeowners can help keep squirrels out by stripping off entrance points for their basement and attic but should speak to a wildlife professional if they’re discovered inside.

 As the winter Season approaches, be sure to look out for these frequent nuisance Animals in your home or property.
-Contact a professional wildlife expert who is trained to correctly and Safely eliminate it.
+Contact a professional wildlife expert who is trained to correctly and safely eliminate it.